Background pattern

 Pregnancy

 You should not take this medication if you are pregnant.
-If you become pregnant after taking this medication, it is essential to see your doctor.
-The available data do not indicate that Postinor can cause harm to the embryo if used as recommended.
+If you become pregnant after taking this medication, it is essential to consult your doctor.
+The available data do not indicate that Postinor can harm the embryo if used as advised.
 However, your doctor may want to confirm that your pregnancy is not ectopic (when the fertilized egg implants outside the uterus).
-This is especially important if you experience severe abdominal pain after taking Postinor or if you have ever had an ectopic pregnancy, tubal surgery, or pelvic inflammatory disease.
+This is especially important if you experience severe abdominal pain after taking Postinor or if you have had an ectopic pregnancy, Fallopian tube surgery, or pelvic inflammatory disease in the past.

 Breastfeeding

 The active ingredient of this medication is excreted in breast milk.
-Therefore, take the tablet immediately after feeding your baby and avoid breastfeeding for at least 8 hours after administering levonorgestrel; after that, express and discard the milk for 8 hours after taking the tablet, and then resume breastfeeding.
-In this way, you are taking your tablet well before the next feeding and reducing the amount of active ingredient that your baby may ingest with the breast milk.
+Therefore, it is recommended to take the tablet immediately after breastfeeding and avoid breastfeeding for at least 8 hours after administration of levonorgestrel; then express milk with a breast pump during the 8 hours following tablet intake and discard it.
+This way, you will be taking your tablet well before the next feeding and reducing the amount of active ingredient that your child could ingest with breast milk.

 Fertility

-It is unlikely that Postinor will affect your ability to drive or operate machinery.
-However, if you feel tired or dizzy, do not drive or operate machinery.
+It is unlikely that Postinor will affect your ability to drive or use machines.
+However, if you feel tired or dizzy, do not drive or use machinery.

 Postinor contains lactose